NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Choral.md

 abilities_mid:
   - name: ""
   - name: "Harmonizing Aura"
-    desc: " (aura,divine,sonic) 20 feet.\nAllies in the aura gain a +2 status bonus to sonic damage rolls and a +1 status bonus to AC and all saves against effects with the auditory or sonic trait.
+    desc: " (aura,divine,sonic) 20 feet.\n\nAllies in the aura gain a +2 status bonus to sonic damage rolls and a +1 status bonus to AC and all saves against effects with the auditory or sonic trait.
 Enemies in the aura take a –2 status penalty to sonic damage rolls and a –1 status penalty to AC and all saves against sonic and auditory effects."

 attacks:
   - name: ""